Trailing Drawdown Explained: Intraday vs EOD

 Run your own numbers

-If you want to see exactly where your threshold is and how much cushion you have, the Apex Drawdown Calculator shows your real-time threshold, distance to Safety Net, and what your cushion looks like for both EOD and Intraday account types.
+If you want to see exactly where your threshold is and how much cushion you have, the Trailing Drawdown Calculator shows your real-time threshold, distance to Safety Net, and what your cushion looks like by account size and type.
 Plug in your account size and current balance.

-Once your account clears the Safety Net and the threshold locks, you’ll start running into the rules that govern getting paid — Consistency Rule, payout Safety Net, payout caps.
-I’ll cover those in a separate post.
-For now, the Consistency Rule Checker handles the math if you’re already there.
+Once your account clears the Safety Net and the floor locks, you’ll start running into the rules that govern getting paid — consistency, payout thresholds, payout caps.
+The Consistency Calculator handles that math if you’re already there, and the consistency rule explainer walks through it in detail.

 The takeaway